Omegapy/LLM-Frameworks-Tutorials/LlamaIndex Tutorial/README.md

 -	Choosing an external Tool to use + coming up with parameters for calling the Tool
 - Planning out a set of tasks
 -	Storing previously completed tasks in a memory module

+Agents used in this project:
-ReAct Agent:
+- ReAct Agent:
 it uses a loop and a list of provided tools to react and respond to queries.

-OpenAI Agent:
+- OpenAI Agent:
 OpenAI Agent supports function calling from OpenAI.
 The model is fine-tuned to find the right tool.